aquahobbyist/cheat/README.md

 ```

 ## Usage
-To use cheat, just invoke `cheat` with a certain command as a argument for
+To use cheat, just invoke `cheat` with a certain command as a argument.
+For
 example, `cheat ls` will show various use cases of the `ls` command.
 You can
-specify regexps to search with as well (Example: cheat '.\*' to display all
+specify regexps to search with as well (Example: `cheat .\*` to display all
 pages) There are flags which can be passed to the command to configure how
 info is outputted, The default behaviour is to output colorized info into
 `less -RF`.
 If `-c` is given before the command name (`cheat -c foobar`)